-The County's key north/south corridors are managed under the Corridor Capacity Preservation Program (CCPP).
-It is a current DelDOT program to protect corridors serving predominantly statewide and/or regional travel with the following goals:
+US 113, US 13 and SR 1 are key north/south corridors that are managed under the Corridor Capacity Preservation Program (CCPP).
+It is a current DelDOT program established in Title 17, § 145 of Delaware Code.
+Its purpose is to protect corridors serving predominantly statewide and/or regional travel with the following goals:

-- Maintain a road's ability to handle traffic safely and efficiently - Minimize the impacts of increased economic growth - Preserve the ability to make future improvements - Prevent the need to build an entirely new road - Sort local and through traffic
+- Maintain a road's ability to handle traffic safely and efficiently - Minimize the impacts of increased development growth - Preserve the ability to make future improvements - Prevent the need to build an entirely new road - Sort local and through traffic